Kung Fu Panda 3: Plot

 In the Spirit Realm, Master Oogway fights General Kai, who has stolen the chi from every other deceased kung fu master.
-As Kai steals Oogway's Chi, the tortoise warns the yak that someone is destined to stop him.
+As Kai steals his chi, Oogway warns him that someone is destined to stop him.
 Kai uses the stolen chi to return to the Mortal Realm and is enraged to find he has been forgotten from history.

 Meanwhile, Master Shifu announces his retirement from teaching and names Po his successor, but Po's first attempts to teach the Furious Five fails.
-Shifu, who predicted the calamity, advises Po to be himself and master chi.
+Afterwards, Shifu, who predicted the calamity, advises Po to be himself and master chi.
 Disheartened, Po returns home, where he meets a panda named Li Shan, who received a message from the universe that his son was alive.
-Both quickly realize Li is Po's biological father and they immediately bond, much to the dismay and jealousy of Po's adoptive father, Mr. Ping.
+(Note: As depicted in Kung Fu Panda 2 (2011)) Both quickly realize Li is Po's biological father and they immediately bond, much to the dismay and jealousy of Po's adoptive father, Mr. Ping.

-After introducing Li to Shifu and the Five, Po and the Five defend the Valley of Peace from Kai's jade zombies—clones of the kung fu masters who had their chi stolen.
-The group learns that Kai and Oogway were once brothers-in-arms, and that Kai saved Oogway's life by taking him to a secret panda village high in the mountains after he was injured in an ambush.
-The pandas taught Oogway to give chi, but Kai began to take chi from others for his own personal gain, forcing Oogway to banish him to the Spirit Realm.
-Li offers to take Po to the village to learn chi so he can defeat Kai, while Shifu and the Five prepare to protect the Valley.
-Mr. Ping travels with Po, having developed a jealousy of Li.
-At the village, Po meets the other pandas, and Li tells him that he will teach him chi once he has learned to live like a panda.
+After Po introduces Li to Shifu and the Five, they defend the Valley of Peace from Kai's jade zombies, clones of the kung fu masters who had their chi stolen.
+The group learns that Kai and Oogway were once allies, with Kai saving Oogway after an ambush left him injured by taking him to a hidden panda village in the mountains.
+There, the pandas taught Oogway the art of giving chi, but Kai began stealing chi for his own gain, prompting Oogway to banish him to the Spirit Realm.
+Li offers to take Po to the village to learn chi so he can defeat Kai, while Shifu and the Five remain to protect the Valley.
+Mr. Ping accompanies Po, driven by jealousy toward Li.
+In the village, Po meets other pandas, and Li tells him he will teach him chi once he has learned to live as a panda.